 Faust, after some hesitation, consents.
 They go together into the audience-chamber, and are actually presented.
 Faust, to prove himself worthy of this honour, calls forth all the talent and knowledge of which he is master, and discourses on the sublimest topics; but his fire warms himself alone-it leaves the emperor cold as ever.
 His majesty yawns repeatedly, and is just on the point of putting an end to the conversation.
-Mephistophiles perceives this at the exact moment, and comes to the aid of poor Faust, as he had promised. instantly assumes his figure, and stands before the emperor, with mantle, and collar, and sword at his side, to all appearance Faust himself.
+Mephistophiles perceives this at the exact moment, and comes to the aid of poor Faust, as he had promised.
+He instantly assumes his figure, and stands before the emperor, with mantle, and collar, and sword at his side, to all appearance Faust himself.
 He takes up the conversation exactly where Faust dropped it, only with very different, and far more brilliant success.
 He argues, dogmatizes, and twattles right and left, cross over and back again, into the world and out of the world, till the emperor is lost in astonishment, and assures the surrounding nobles of his court that this is a most profoundly learned man, and that he could listen to him for days and weeks without ever being tired.
-That at first, indeed, he did not displayhis talents, but, when he was once fully launched on the stream of conversation, nothing could be imagined finer than the manner in which he propounded every thing: so briefly, yet with such elegance and depth.
-He must acknowledge, as emperor, that he never found such a treasure of thought, knowledge of the world, and profound experience, united in one person,-not even in the wisest of his counsellors.
+That at first, indeed, he did not displayhis talents, but, when he was once fully launched on periment of capital cities which owe their origin, not to natural causes, or the inclination and convenience of the people, but are constructed after the plan of some ingenious architect.
+The former, notwithstanding their narrow streets and irregular architecture, have always something cheerful and attractive about them; while the others, in spite of all their regularity, after the first impression is worn off, never fail to leave a feeling of cold and repulsive monotony.